 At Meramec and Virginia you can find some of the neighborhood’s strongest anchors: Winkelmann Sons Drug has been at the southwest corner since 1913.
 Urban Eats Café offers food, drink, and space for all kinds of community gatherings and enterprises.
 And Dutchtown South Community Corporation works to develop and stabilize the neighborhood and empower the surrounding community.

-The historic Feasting Fox Restaurant serves as the western landmark on Meramec.
-At the eastern end is St. Anthony of Padua Catholic Church, whose towering twin steeples can be seen from all over the neighborhood.
+The historic Feasting Fox building serves as the western landmark on Meramec.
+At the eastern end is St. Anthony of Padua Catholic Church, whose towering twin steeples can be seen from all over the South Side.

 South Grand Boulevard

 South Grand Boulevard features many businesses catering to the variety of immigrants that call Dutchtown home.
-Several Vietnamese restaurants, groceries, and coffee shops, along with the Gurung Bazaar serving the Nepali immigrant community, several small churches, and other shops and offices line South Grand.
+Vietnamese restaurants, grocers, and coffee shops occupy this stretch of Grand, along with the Gurung Bazaar and other shops serving the Nepali immigrant community, Several small churches, restaurants, and other shops and offices fill in the rest of South Grand in Dutchtown.

-In addition to the evolving lineup of shops catering to the ever-changing community are businesses that have called Dutchtown home for decades: Merb’s Candies, famous for their Bionic Apples and chocolate-covered strawberries; the resurrected Feasting Fox Restaurant; and of course Ted Drewes Frozen Custard — the lesser-known location, featuring shorter lines and easier parking than the bustling St. Louis Hills location.
-St. Mary’s Catholic High School and their 27 acre campus hold down the southern end of Grand at Delor.
+In addition to the evolving lineup of shops catering to the ever-changing community are businesses that have called Dutchtown home for decades: Merb’s Candies, famous for their Bionic Apples and chocolate-covered strawberries; the landmark Feasting Fox Restaurant, awaiting a new generation of ownership; and of course Ted Drewes Frozen Custard — the older but lesser-known location, featuring shorter lines and easier parking than the bustling St. Louis Hills location.
+St. Mary’s Catholic High School and their 27 acre campus hold down the southern end of Grand at Delor Street.

-Recently Habitat for Humanity St. Louis renovated a long-vacant 50,000 square foot building at South Grand and Chippewa to serve as their headquarters, warehouse, and ReStore, an outlet offering new and reusable construction materials and tools.
-Garcia Properties recently purchased the Grandview Arcade Building for redevelopment after decades of vacancy.
+Recently Habitat for Humanity St. Louis renovated a long-vacant 50,000 square foot building at South Grand and Chippewa Street to serve as their headquarters, warehouse, and the Habitat for Humanity ReStore, an outlet offering new and reusable construction materials and tools.
+To the north, Garcia Properties recently purchased the Grandview Arcade Building in Gravois Park for redevelopment after decades of vacancy.

 Chippewa Street, the official boundary between Gravois Park and Dutchtown proper, has suffered from disinvestment in recent decades.
-However, Rise Community Development and Lutheran Development Group‘s $12 million Chippewa Park project aims to tackle vacancy and quality housing issues in the area by redeveloping fifteen buildings on or near Chippewa.
+However, Rise Community Development and Lutheran Development Group‘s $12 million Chippewa Park project are tackling vacancy and quality housing issues in the area by redeveloping fifteen buildings on or near Chippewa.
 The recently adopted Gravois-Jefferson Historic Neighborhoods Plan lays the groundwork for future development planning, with a special focus on the under-appreciated Chippewa Street.

 South Broadway/South Jefferson